 Bacteria are bad… right?
 They can cause diseases like pneumonia, strep throat, and tooth decay.
 They are the reason we wash our hands with soap (or antibacterial gels) and cook (or refrigerate) our food.
 Yet it turns out that bacteria are also necessary to keep our bodies healthy — and new research is showing just how important these tiny microorganisms are to our well-being.

-Here are five facts you should know facts about bacteria
+Here are five facts you should know facts about bacteria.

+The bacteria in our bodies outnumber our cells by a factor of 10 to 1.
 An estimated 100 trillion bacteria live inside the average human — but because they’re so small, they make up only 1-3 percent of our body mass.

+The collection of bacteria we harbor is called our “microbiome.”
+Like the groundbreaking study of human DNA called the Human Genome Project, recent research is leading to a “map” of our bacterial makeup.
+This revolutionary study is called — you guessed it — the Human Microbiome Project. (facts about bacteria)No two people have exactly the same microbiome.
 But in general, the bacteria that live in a particular spot on the body (the mouth, for example) play the same roles in different individuals.
 Research has also shown that a healthy microbiome looks very different from a diseased microbiome.

+In terms of bacteria, the mouth is one of the best-understood areas of the body.
 It has long been known that tooth decay can result when “bad” oral bacteria begin to outnumber their “good” counterparts.
 Now we are gaining a better understanding of how certain lifestyle factors — like cigarette smoking — may influence the bacterial balance in the mouth.

+Understanding the microbiome may lead to new treatments for disease.
 Researchers hope that one day, certain serious diseases could be controlled by bacterial “transplants” that re-balance an individual’s microbiome.
 Maintaining a healthy microbiome could also help prevent many diseases. (facts about bacteria)